Build AI agents for business analysis. Keep requirements, reports, and metrics moving.

 What is AI Agent for Business Analyst?

-An AI agent for business analysts helps BAs build agents that draft requirements, compile stakeholder updates, and surface metric changes across the tools they already use.
+An AI assistant for business analysts helps BAs build AI assistants that draft requirements, compile stakeholder updates, and surface metric changes across the tools they already use.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 - Every action logged.
 Every cost visible.
 Full control.